Istanbul (Not Constantinople)

 "Istanbul (Not Constantinople)" is a 1953 novelty song, with lyrics by Jimmy Kennedy and music by Nat Simon.
 It was written on the 500th anniversary of the fall of Constantinople to the Ottomans.
 The lyrics humorously refer to the official renaming of the city of Constantinople to Istanbul.
 The song's original release, performed by The Four Lads, was certified as a gold record.
-Numerous cover versions have been recorded over the years, most famously a 1990 rock version by They Might Be Giants.
+Numerous cover versions have been recorded over the years, most famously a 1990 version by They Might Be Giants.

 Musical influences

-The song is said to be a response to "C-O-N-S-T-A-N-T-I-N-O-P-L-E" recorded in 1928 by Paul Whiteman and His Orchestra.
+Jazz historian Will Friedwald mentioned that the song is an answer to "C-O-N-S-T-A-N-T-I-N-O-P-L-E", written by Harry Carlton and recorded in 1928 by Paul Whiteman and His Orchestra.

 The Four Lads original version

-"Istanbul (Not Constantinople)" was originally recorded by the Canadian vocal quartet The Four Lads on August 12, 1953.
+"Istanbul (Not Constantinople)" was originally recorded by Canadian vocal quartet The Four Lads on August 12, 1953.
 This recording was released by Columbia Records as catalog number 40082.
-It first reached the Billboard magazine charts on October 24, 1953, and it peaked at #10.
+It first reached the Billboard magazine charts on October 24, 1953, and it peaked at No. 10.
 It was the group's first gold record.

 Cover versions

 Frankie Vaughan

-Frankie Vaughan's 1954 version for HMV reached the UK charts that year with a peak position of No. 11.
+Frankie Vaughan's 1954 version for His Master's Voice reached the UK charts that year with a peak position of No. 11.

 Col Joye's Joy Boys

-Col Joye's backing band recorded an instrumental version on the Festival Records label, which peaked No. 16 in November 1960 according to the former brand of the ARIA Charts, ending up as No. 95 for the 1961 year-end ranking.
+Col Joye's backing band recorded an instrumental version on the Festival label, which peaked at No. 16 in November 1960 according to the back-then Australian charts, ending up as No. 95 for the 1961 year-end ranking.

+Bing Crosby

+Bing Crosby began performing a version on his weekly radio show The Bing Crosby Show for General Electric.
+It was first broadcast as a duet with Ella Fitzgerald at the end of 1953, and later with Connie Russell in early 1954.
+It featured John Scott Trotter's Orchestra and trumpet soloist Ziggy Elman.

+Bette Midler

+Bette Midler performed the song as part of her 1976 special for Home Box Office, Live at Last.
+It appears on the album of the same name.

+The Residents

+The Residents are an experimental/avant-garde band that are known for their odd costumes and weird electronic sound.
+The song "Constantinople" by the band was released on their 1978 album, Duck Stab!
+EP.

-The Big Muffin Serious Band
+Big Muffin Serious Band

-This group from New Zealand released a cover on their LP "Jabberwocky Goes To Town" in 1987.
+Big Muffin Serious Band, a ukulele-based music performance group from New Zealand, released a cover on their LP Jabberwocky Goes to Town in 1987.